Updated: Feb 3, 2022

 Like it or not, you are going to have to provide your social security number and EIN documentation.
 World-changing events have levied a heavy burden on everyone, and that means having to prove you are who you say you are.
 In most cases, you will need to agree to (at minimum) a soft pull on your personal credit report (to verify that you can meet the FICO minimums and are not a fraudster) and a hard inquiry on your business credit report to verify your business is legitimate.

 Personal and business bankruptcies are no longer the taboo black-mark they used to be.
-In fact, some lenders are more than willing to work with someone whose bankruptcy has been discharged.
-OnDeck, for instance, allows applicants who have had a previous bankruptcy so long as it has been at least two years since it was discharged, but others will accept discharges as recent as the same month as the loan application.
+In fact, some lenders are more than willing to work with someone whose bankruptcy has been discharged, so long as it has been at least two years since it was discharged.
+Others will accept discharges as recent as the same month as the loan application.

 Your company's line of business matters.
 Some lenders won't cater to real estate, construction, trucking, gun stores, or those in the adult entertainment industry, but the list of acceptable industries is long and wide.
 That's why it is so important that your SIC code is correctly identified in the business credit report.